 Radiology techs, especially those with a few years of experience, can earn salaries above the national average for all occupations.
-In fact, the BLS indicates that median wages reached about $30 per hour or $61,900 per year as of May 2020.
-Those just starting their careers may earn less, but rad techs in the top 10% of earners make close to six figures annually.
+In fact, the BLS indicates that median wage was $65,140 per year as of May 2022.
+Those just starting their careers may earn less, but rad techs in the top 10 percent of earners make close to six figures annually.

 Factors like education and experience levels, where you live, and where you work affect pay.
 Rad techs who take part in continuing education training often command higher salaries than their counterparts.

 The Bureau of Labor Statistics projects that rad tech jobs will grow by 6 percent between 2021-2031, leading to the creation of nearly 17,000 new positions.
 With the baby boomer population – one of the largest in recent generations – growing older, more radiologic technologists are needed to conduct diagnostic tests for issues like Alzheimer’s, cancer, and other illnesses.
 In addition, about 16,600 existing jobs will re-open each year due to career changes and retirement.

 Source: Bureau of Labor Statistics

 How long does it take to become a radiology tech?